ethan-young/seccyd-wj-subtests/preregistration/README.md

 adversity on overall performance.
 We are interested in both more negative and more positive than expected slopes compared to the main effect.

+Based on our minimum effect size of interest criterion and our power analysis, we are interested in interaction effects where $\beta$ = -.10 (or lower) or $\beta$ = .10 (or higher).
+We will use these bounds to inform our equivalence tests, where effects are null, to determine if they are consistent with an effect = 0.

 ### Q23: Assumption Violations